 Mobile email clients often lack important features, such as the ability to conveniently delete all emails at once.
 Fortunately, some inbox cleaners, such as Clean Email, can be downloaded from Google Play Store and Apple App Store, helping you delete as many emails as you need on any mobile device.

 How do I clear my email inbox quickly?

 Cleaning an inbox that has been neglected for years can take a lot of time, so you should look for tools that can speed up the process.
-Clean Email, especially its Quick Clean feature, can turn even the messiest inbox into a shining example of email organization with just a few simple clicks.
+Clean Email can turn even the messiest inbox into a shining example of email organization with just a few simple clicks.